 Sal Gastronomia is a small and minimalist restaurant in the heart of São Paulo (close to Paulista Avenue), the ambiance is clean but comfy, you can see the skull – which is Fogaça’s symbol – on some details around the restaurant.
-There are only a few tables inside and some spots in the balcony available, and they get busy quickly.
-There are also some tables outside, at the entrance, but I wouldn’t recommend sitting there, the light is not so good and there’s nothing special about the ambiance.
+There are only a few tables inside and some spots on the balcony available, and they get busy quickly.
+There are also some tables outside, at the entrance, but I wouldn’t recommend sitting there, the light is not so good (at night at least) and there’s nothing special about the ambiance.
 To have a full experience I’d say: Seat inside!

 The chef values the use of good quality ingredients and defends the idea that food should not be a luxury item.
 To enjoy his delicious creations, you can choose the tasting menu (R$167 to R$308, depends on how many courses you choose); the executive lunch menu (R$56, includes appetizer, main course, and dessert); or the a la carte options (prices vary from R$54 to R$110).
 There’s also an appetizer menu (R$27 to R$48), and the desserts (R$17 to R$29).
 The food comes out of the kitchen pretty fast, and the service is good and polite.

-What I’ve tasted: Lamb loin, mashed potatoes with two kinds of cheese, funghi and jabuticaba sauce, the Filet mignon medallion with brie risotto, herbs, and roti sauce and the Caipirinha.
+My order: Lamb loin, mashed potatoes with two kinds of cheese (aligot), funghi and jabuticaba sauce; the Filet mignon medallion with brie risotto, herbs, and roti sauce.

 Complaint: I only have one complaint regarding the food, the point of the meat was not the one I ordered.